Invasive Breast Cancer

 Treatment for early and locally advanced invasive breast cancers

-Treatment for early and locally advanced invasive breast cancer includes some combination of surgery, radiation therapy, chemotherapy, hormone therapy, HER2-targeted therapy and/or other drug therapies.
+Treatment for early and locally advanced invasive breast cancer includes some combination of surgery, radiation therapy, and drug therapy (such as chemotherapy).

 The specific treatments depend on the cancer stage and the characteristics of the tumor, such as hormone receptor status and HER2 status.